Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 \underline{Retrieval-Based Representation Composition Methods } (\figref{fig:retrieval_padding}) represent another type of modality composition method, which replaces the missing modality data by copying or averaging data from retrieved samples with the same classification.
 Some other methods randomly select a sample that has the same classification and required missing modality from other samples.
 The selected modality data is then composed with the missing-modality sample to form a full-modality sample for training.
 But those retrieval-based modality composition methods are not applicable to pixel-level tasks, such as segmentation, and are only suitable for simple tasks (e.g., classification) because they may lead to the overfitting of noisy data, if mismatched samples are combined.
-For example, Yang et al.~\cite{yang2024incomplete} proposed Modal-mixup to complete the training datasets by randomly complementing same-category samples with missing modalities.
+For example, \cite{yang2024incomplete} proposed Modal-mixup to complete the training datasets by randomly complementing same-category samples with missing modalities.
 However, such methods cannot solve the missing modality problem during the testing phase because they rely on known labels of training data samples.
-In some multimodal streaming data classification tasks, such as audio-visual expression recognition, video streams may experience frame drops due to network communication packet loss, etc. Frame-Repeat{~\cite{parthasarathy2020training}} was proposed to to make up for the missing frames by using past frames.
+In some multimodal streaming data classification tasks, such as audio-visual expression recognition, video streams may experience frame drops due to network communication packet loss, etc. Frame-Repeat{~\citep{parthasarathy2020training}} was proposed to to make up for the missing frames by using past frames.

-Other methods~\cite{yang2024incomplete, campos2015evaluating} also used K-Nearest Neighbors (KNN), or its variants, to retrieve the best-matched samples for composition.
+Other methods~\citep{yang2024incomplete, campos2015evaluating} also used K-Nearest Neighbors (KNN), or its variants, to retrieve the best-matched samples for composition.
 For these matched samples, they select the sample with the highest score or obtain the average values of these samples to supplement the missing modality data.
 Their experiments have shown that KNN-based methods generally perform better than the above methods, and can handle missing modality during testing.
-Nevertheless, such KNN retrieval-based modality composition methods often suffer from high computational complexity, sensitivity to imbalanced data, and significant memory overhead.
+Nevertheless, such KNN retrieval-based modality composition methods often suffer from high computational complexity, sensitivity to imbalanced data, and significant memory overhead. {In pervasive computing, some researcher}~\citep{hussein2024sensor} {proposed to cluster sensor data and pre-learns the best imputation pattern for each cluster combination, enabling fast lookup-based completion of missing modality at runtime.}

 All methods above can complete datasets with missing modalities, but they reduce the diversity of the dataset because they may introduce duplicated training samples.
 This is especially problematic with datasets having a high rate of modality missing, where most samples have missing-modality data, as it increases the risk of overfitting to certain classes with few full-modality samples, if they pad missing-modality samples with duplicated ones.